dhis2/dhis2-docs/src/commonmark/en/content/user/data-administration.md

     synchronized.
 This feature allows you to decide to not synchronize some sensitive or not relevant data and to keep them only locally.

-  - The newly introduced authority __"Ignore validation of required fields in Tracker and Event Capture"__ (F\_IGNORE\_TRACKER\_REQUIRED\_VALUE\_VALIDATION) should be used when there is a requirement that some mandatory attribute / data element has at the same time a "Skip synchronization" property turned on.
+  - The authority __"Ignore validation of required fields in Tracker and Event Capture"__ (F\_IGNORE\_TRACKER\_REQUIRED\_VALUE\_VALIDATION) should be used when there is a requirement that some mandatory attribute / data element has at the same time a "Skip synchronization" property turned on.